Metrics SDK

 In the case where an invalid name (null or empty string) is specified, a working Meter MUST be returned as a fallback rather than returning null or throwing an exception, its name SHOULD keep the original invalid value, and a message reporting that the specified value is invalid SHOULD be logged.

-Status: Experimental - The MeterProvider MUST compute the relevant MeterConfig using the configured MeterConfigurator, and create a Meter whose behavior conforms to that MeterConfig.
+Status: Development - The MeterProvider MUST compute the relevant MeterConfig using the configured MeterConfigurator, and create a Meter whose behavior conforms to that MeterConfig.

 Configuration

-Configuration ( i.e. MetricExporters, MetricReaders, Views, and (experimental) MeterConfigurator) MUST be owned by the MeterProvider.
+Configuration ( i.e. MetricExporters, MetricReaders, Views, and (Development) MeterConfigurator) MUST be owned by the MeterProvider.
 The configuration MAY be applied at the time of MeterProvider creation if appropriate.

 The MeterProvider MAY provide methods to update the configuration.
 If configuration is updated (e.g., adding a MetricReader), the updated configuration MUST also apply to all already returned Meters (i.e. it MUST NOT matter whether a Meter was obtained from the MeterProvider before or after the configuration change).
 Note: Implementation-wise, this could mean that Meter instances have a reference to their MeterProvider and access configuration only via this reference.